 import pandas as pd

-We are using dataset of 30 data items consisting of features like years of experience and salary.
+We use a dataset of 30 data items consisting of years of experience and salary.
 Let’s visualize the dataset first.

 dataset = pd.read_csv('salaries.csv')